fparrel/regepe/README.md

 CGI was the only solution to use python on OVH's cheap shared hosting.
 Other solutions whould have need a VM rental, was too expensive.
 But since OVH proposes a cheap VPS solution, website has been migrated from WAMP+cgi-bin Python to nginx uswgi python flask

 ## What are the future features to implement?
-* Better smartphone display (responsive web design)
+* Better smartphone display for showmap page (responsive web design)
 * Fix for a bug that I found with VMG and vmax
 * "Share" button
 * Allow keeping logging on several devices
+* Fix a strange issue we have with uswgi

 ## How is the code organized?
 ### New VPS (Virtual Private Server) version
+Cf. quickstart for testing
 `vps/*.py` contains all the code `vps/regepe_flask_server.py` is the program entry point.
 Either via uwsgi on production or launching `python regepe_flask_server.py` for debugging
 `vps/config` contains configuration data such as keys and domain name.
 Obviously not commited to Git